-RCEB may provide respite to families when the consumer's IPP identifies care and supervision needs that are beyond what would be required by parents of a non-disabled person of the same age.
+RCEB may provide out of home respite to families when the consumer's IPP /IFSP identifies care and supervision needs that are beyond what would be required by parents of a non-disabled person of the same age.
 Such needs may include, but are not limited to:

 - Behavior challenges

 - Medical needs

 - Self-care needs

-- Unexpected event and / or emergency
+• Unexpected event and / or emergency

 All consumers with specialized medical care needs shall be evaluated for level of care needed by the RCEB nurse.
-In-home respite for consumers with specialized medical care needs shall be provided by an individual possessing the appropriate level of skill for the consumer's medical needs, according to California law.